 How can you find your passion in your engineering career?

-We would love to hear any questions you might have or stories you might share on finding your passion in your engineering career.
+We would love to hear any questions you may have or stories you can share about finding your passion in your engineering career.

 Please leave your comments, feedback or questions in the section below.